hackathoner/TJGuides/README.md

 TODO

-Have a rating system for study guides - 1 Hour

-Fix class fields and make sure it saves and have class categories- 1 Hour

 Escape everything with htmlspecialchars() - 1 Hour

+Add a footer - 15 Mins

+Add a bug report option - 15 Mins

+Fix up study guide downloading - 15 Mins

+~~Fix class fields and make sure it saves and have class categories- 1 Hour~~

 ~~Put website on heroku and use custom domain name - 1 Hour~~